aasmal97/deploy-static-app-to-aws/README.md

  - `aws_secret_access_key`: An AWS user's or role's secret key.
 This is needed for AWS authentication.
  - `cloudfront_distribution_id`: The cloudfront distribution id that needs to be invalidated since it is hosting the S3 bucket
  - `bucket_name`: the s3 bucket name that the react app will be deployed to
- - `deployment_url`: The url the deployment can be found at
- - `environment_name`: The custom environment that this action is running in
  - `react_app_secrets`: A stringified object that contains react app secrets that will be passed prior to the build step